mmaxence/mmaxence.github.io/content/_index.md

 Building a Design system is more a story about team organization, workflow and Principles than it is about Components.

 ### Leading a mission team
-Later last year I started leading an amazing mission team called UXP (User eXPerience) with goal to enhance our usability and test new features.
+Later last year I've started leading an amazing mission team called UXP (User eXPerience) with goal to enhance our usability and test new features.
 The team consisted of 2 designers, 3 client engineers, 1 server engineer and a PM.
 For many of us it was the first time closely working with different fields and we learnt a lot from this experience.
 We've made mistakes that makes us all today much stronger than we were.
 The mission eventually ended up last July and merged with another team to help us move our inventory through our new vision.
-I now co-lead this inventory Lab team.
+I've co-led this inventory Lab team that eventually ended recently, moving my focus to upcoming products.

 ---